ESMS-Group-Public/FoKL-GPy/README.md

 ```
 The console will display the index and bic of the model being built in real time.
 Once completed, the model can be validated with the 'coverage3' function:
 ```
-meens, bounds, rmse = model.converage3(model.inputs, model.data)
+meens, bounds, rmse = model.coverage3()
 ```
-If validating visually, then a sorted plot tends to be most insightful.
-Explore the function documentation for more information, but to get started:
+By default, 'coverage3' predicts output values for 'model.inputs', which is just the normalized and properly formatted 'inputs' provided in 'fit'.
+If validating visually, then a sorted plot of the test set (for 'train' < 1) tends to be most insightful:
 ```
-model.converage3(model.inputs, model.data, plot='sorted', bounds=1, legend=1)
+model.coverage3(inputs=model.testinputs, data=model.testdata, plot='sorted', bounds=1, legend=1)
 ```
-Also insightful is the RMSE of the model's fit, which is the third positional output of 'coverage3'.
+Note 'data' must correspond to the set used for 'inputs' to calculate the model's RMSE, which is the third positional output of 'coverage3'.

 As a side note, the following attributes were added to your FoKL class 'model' after calling 'fit' which may be useful during user post-processing:
 ```